Instrumenting Java code in AWS Lambda

 AWS X-Ray SDK for Java – An SDK for generating and sending trace data to X-Ray.

-Both ADOT and the X-Ray SDK offer ways to send your telemetry data to the X-Ray service.
+Each of the SDKs offer ways to send your telemetry data to the X-Ray service.
 You can then use X-Ray to view, filter, and gain insights into your application's performance metrics to identify issues and opportunities for optimization.

-The X-Ray SDKs are part of a tightly integrated instrumentation solution offered by AWS.
+The X-Ray and Powertools for AWS Lambda SDKs are part of a tightly integrated instrumentation solution offered by AWS.
 The ADOT Lambda Layers are part of an industry-wide standard for tracing instrumentation that collect more data in general, but may not be suited for all use cases.
 You can implement end-to-end tracing in X-Ray using either solution.
 To learn more about choosing between them, see Choosing between the AWS Distro for Open Telemetry and X-Ray SDKs.

 Sections